-Y.O.G.A. for Youth – North Carolina
+Y.O.G.A. for Youth NC Teacher Training

-Thanks to a Bass Connections grant from Duke University, Keval Kaur Khalsa, Professor of the Practice of Dance & Theater Studies at Duke and Dr. Michele Berger, Associate Professor in the Department of Women’s & Gender Studies at UNC-Chapel Hill – in conjunction with community educational partners, committed faculty and students from Duke and UNC-CH, and passionate Y.O.G.A. for Youth leaders – are celebrating the fourth year of their Mindfulness in Human Development research project.
-Using a mixed-methods approach, the project is studying the effects of a regular yoga and meditation practice on middle school students’ mindfulness, emotional regulation, self-esteem, stress response, resilience, academic performance, social behavior body image, and physical health.
+Thanks to a Bass Connections grant from Duke University, Keval Kaur Khalsa, Professor of the Practice of Dance & Theater Studies at Duke and Dr. Michele Berger, Associate Professor in the Department of Women’s & Gender Studies at UNC-Chapel Hill – in conjunction with community educational partners, committed faculty and students from Duke and UNC-CH, and passionate Y.O.G.A. for Youth leaders – are celebrating the sixth year of their Mindfulness in Human Development research project.
+Using a mixed-methods approach, the project is studying the effects of a regular yoga and meditation practice on elementary and middle school students’ mindfulness, emotional regulation, self-esteem, stress response, resilience, academic performance, social behavior body image, and physical health.

-This is our third year of working with the Durham Arts Council’s Creative Arts in Public and Private Schools (CAPS) program, a partnership between the Arts Council and Durham Public Schools.
+This is our sixth year of working with the Durham Arts Council’s Creative Arts in Public and Private Schools (CAPS) program, a partnership between the Arts Council and Durham Public Schools.
 The 46-year-old program places professional artists (including yoga teachers) of all sorts in classrooms across Durham, Granville and Orange counties to provide “creative and interactive residencies” that teach a variety of life skills through the arts to over 20,000 students each year.
 CAPS artists do other work in the community, as well, and provide programming to childhood centers, preschools and various after-school services.
 We are excited about returning to Sandy Ridge Elementary School and working with first graders this year.